 What happens when your child comes of age?

 Like the issues of copyright of images within the commercial sector, there are increasing issues with privacy of personal images.
-Although a parent may argue that images taken of their children are their property (and we agree to a point),there are times where a child may not want a particular image or images to be in the public realmClick To Tweet.
+Although a parent may argue that images taken of their children are their property (and we agree to a point), [clickToTweet tweet=”there are times where a child may not want a particular image or images to be in the public realm” quote=”there are times where a child may not want a particular image or images to be in the public realm”].

 “But I only put them on my personal profiles” I hear you say.
 Unfortunately nothing is truly private online.
 As soon as you invite anyone else to look at an image there is a potential for it to be shared.
 As parents we are responsible for our children until they reach an age whereby they take control of their reputation for themselves.
 Being mindful of the images we take which a future employer might come across is just as important.
 Dressing our children up inappropriately as has been on the news in recent times is ofte more about our adult needs and entertainment.
 We should not use our children to make our statements.